xyzcocktail/github_dashboard/README.md

 GITHUB_BEARER_TOKEN // Generate token at: https://github.com/settings/tokens
 GITHUB_USERNAME // Your Github username
 ORGANIZATION // e.g. siteminder-au
-REPOSITORIES // Repositories in that organisation you want to display information for
+GITHUB_POLLING_FREQUENCY // How often to refresh the data on the page (Github rate limits) REPOSITORIES // Repositories in that organisation you want to display information for
 ```